A New Life For Biltmore’s Old Rose Room

 The value of preservation

-“Preservation has always been something that the George Vanderbilt’s descendants have valued, and as William A.V.
+“Preservation has always been something that George Vanderbilt’s descendants have valued, and as William A.V.
 Cecil once noted, ‘we don’t preserve Biltmore to make a profit; we make a profit to preserve Biltmore.’
-That principle is continued by the family and reflects their vision through the years,” said Lenore.
+The family continues that principle and reflects their vision through the years,” said Lenore.